uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.INFO**
 ^^^^^^^^^^^^^^^
-INFO is a data that is presented within a context that gives it meaning and relevance.
+INFO is the display tag under Trail.
+It is a data that is presented within a context that gives it meaning and relevance.

 Syntax: